mantidproject/mantid/docs/source/concepts/AbsorptionAndMultipleScattering.rst

 Techniques for Calculating Corrections
 ######################################

-Methods for calculating the absorption corrections (and also the multiple scattering)  generally fall into two categories:
+Methods for calculating the absorption corrections (and also the multiple scattering)  generally fall into these categories:

 1) Analytical solutions, based on the Boltzmann transport equation.
 Numerical integration is required for most shapes.

-* Generally provides quicker solutions
+* Generally provides quicker solutions.
-* Some assumptions are included: sample geometries and the scattering processes
+* Some assumptions are included: sample geometries and the scattering processes.
-* Less flexible than the Monte Carlo technique for tackling different problems.
+* Less flexible than the Monte Carlo integration or ray-tracing for tackling different problems.
+* Implemented in Mantid

-2) Monte Carlo simulations of scattering processes.
-This includes both Monte Carlo integration and Monte Carlo ray tracing techniques.
+2) Monte Carlo integration

-* Generally a more computationally demanding calculation and slower to solution
+* Generally a more computationally demanding calculation and slower to solution.
+Monte Carlo is used for the numerical integration technique.
-* Relaxation of most assumptions needed by analytical solutions
+* Relaxation of most assumptions needed by analytical solutions.
-* More flexible than the analytical technique.
+* More flexible than the analytical techniques for shapes, beam profiles, and mixed number of scattering processes.
+* Implemented in Mantid

+3) Monte Carlo ray tracing

+* Most general solution in that it is a virtual neutron experiment with all neutron histories kept.
+Slowest to solution.
+* Relatively no assumptions needed.
+Can simulate mixed numbers of scattering, complex scattering processes (ie scattering sample to sample environment back to sample then to detector), moderator and guides included.
+* Most flexible but mainly a tool for designing new instruments than for calculating sample corrections.
+* Typically calculated in another program specific to ray tracing and then imported into Mantid.

-The former generally provide quicker solutions, but at the expense of having to make assumptions about sample geometries and scattering processes that make them less flexible than the latter.
+The analytical method generally provides a quicker solution, but at the expense of having to make assumptions about sample geometries and scattering processes that make them less flexible than the Monte Carlo techniques (integration and ray-tracing).
 However, in many cases analytical solutions are satisfactory and allow much more efficient analysis of results.

 .. _Absorption Corrections: